SwedbankPay/kramdown-plantuml/README.md

 ## Code of Conduct

-Everyone interacting in the Kramdown::PlantUml project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/kramdown-plantuml/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Kramdown::PlantUml project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct][coc].

 [plantuml]: https://plantuml.com/
 [jekyll]: https://jekyllrb.com/